 A Sensory Bin is a container filled with items that stimulate the senses and engage the imagination.
-Sensory bins can help cognitive growth, language development, critical thinking skills, and social skills.
+Sensory bins can help cognitive growth, fine motor skills, language development, critical thinking skills, and social skills.

 They are great specifically for preschool age children because of their cognitive development, but children of all ages enjoy playing with sensory items!